Kolb's experiential learning

-David A. Kolb published his experiential learning theory (ELT) in 1984, inspired by the work of the gestalt psychologist Kurt Lewin.
+David A. Kolb published his experiential learning theory (ELT) in 1984, inspired by the work of the gestalt psychologist Kurt Lewin, as well as John Dewey and Jean Piaget.
 The approach works on two levels: a four-stage learning cycle and four distinct learning styles.
 Kolb's experiential learning theory has a holistic perspective which includes experience, perception, cognition and behaviour.
 It is a method where a person's skills and job requirements can be assessed in the same language that its commensurability can be measured.

 The experiential learning cycle

-The learning cycle has four stages: concrete learning, reflective observation, abstract conceptualization and active experimentation.
+The learning cycle has four stages: concrete learning, reflective observation, abstract conceptualization, and active experimentation.
 Effective learning can be seen when the learner progresses through the cycle.
 The learner can enter the cycle at any stage.

 The first stage is concrete learning, where the learner encounters a new experience or reinterprets an existing experience.
 This is followed by reflective observation, where the learner reflects on the experience on a personal basis.
 After this comes abstract conceptualization, where the learner forms new ideas, or modifies existing abstract ideas, based on the reflections arising from the reflective observation stage.
 Lastly, in the active experimentation stage the learner applies the new ideas to see if anything changes.
 This second experience becomes the concrete experience for the beginning of the next cycle.
 This process can happen over a short or long time.

+For example, an engineering student views a lecture (reflective observation), thinks about the ideas therein (abstract conceptualization), does homework problems (active experimentation), and observes demonstrations or performs laboratory experiments (concrete experience).